dasasdhba/godot-moon/README.md

 Godot's variant dictionary is pretty slow.
 As the critical part of physics overlapping test, I changed the return type of `intersect_ray/shape` to an object just like `KinematicCollision2D/3D`, which provides a much better performance.

+### Expose '_edit_use_rect` etc.

+Current approach is very hacky and has to be familiar with the source code to use it.
+Unless a huge refactor, or there is no good way to solve this.

 ## Godot Engine

 The followings are the original README content of Godot engine.